Application Requirements

 • A bachelor’s degree from an accredited institution

-• Successful completion of one semester each of college-level math and science course
+• Successful completion of one semester of a college-level math course

 • Personal statement